MhmRdd/Il2Dump/README.md

 # Il2Dump

-A Zygisk Module to dump il2cpp games based on input of `MetadataRegistration` & `CodeRegistration` offsets.
+A Zygisk Module to dump il2cpp/unity games based on `GlobalMetadata` & `GlobalMetadataHeader` & `MetadataRegistration` & `CodeRegistration` offsets.

 > This module breaks SELinux policy of `untrusted_app` by allowing `write` on `unix_stream_socket` class to `zygote`.
 (This beceause it's used to transact vectors of dump from game to an external folder in `/data/adb/il2dump/*/dump.cs`)